mufan-li/mufan-li.github.io/_pages/about.md

 I am broadly interested in studying theoretical properties of random algorithms in statistical learning.
 Most recently, I have been thinking a lot about
-- Langevin algorithms on a Riemannian manifold, in particular as an application of stochastic analysis and partial differential equations,
+- the complexity of sampling under functional inequalities for Langevin type algorithms,
-- Training dynamics of large neural networks, in particular as an application of random matrix theory.
+- scaling limits of large neural networks and its training dynamics.

 You can find a list of my research work [here](https://mufan-li.github.io/research/).